 Green infrastructure investments can confer many economic benefits on a country, from boosting growth and creating jobs to promoting sustainable industries and building resilience against climate shocks and other disruptions.
 But realizing this future requires investment, and for emerging economies especially, public funding alone is rarely enough.
 Private-sector investment is also needed, but many financial incentives used by governments in the past are becoming less viable.
 There is, however, an asset that many governments could use to bridge their green infrastructure financing gap: land.

 To understand how wide the green infrastructure funding gap is, consider that across G-20 nations, private-sector-led infrastructure investments have remained below $160 billion in primary markets for each of the seven years leading up to the start of the COVID-19 pandemic in 2020.
-That’s equivalent to 0.2 percent of GDP, but studies show that 5.0 percent is needed.
+That’s equivalent to 0.2 percent of GDP, but studies show that 5.0 percent is needed.1 Private infrastructure investment is even lower in middle- and low-income countries, where three-quarters of such investments are still financed by nonprivate players such as the public sector, development banks, and export credit agencies.2

 In the years leading up to the COVID-19 pandemic, the private sector in some emerging economies benefited from significant tax breaks, subsidies, and derisking support in return for investments in critical infrastructure, such as offtake agreements that guaranteed equity returns on power generation.
 But the ability of many governments to subsidize the private sector has been constrained by fiscal pressure stemming from the pandemic and increased sovereign debt burdens.